New Trump tome 'The Divider' offers most comprehensive chronicle of his term to date

 In an alert to issues that have remained salient since Trump left office, the authors devote multiple chapters to the immigration saga, including the elevation of Miller to a kind of ex officio status as the issue's "czar" within the White House.
 Miller is quoted talking of his "coronation" and his eagerness to "go full Napoleon" on that front.
 We also see Trump's demand for the wall lead to the shut down of much of the federal government for five weeks in early 2019.

-Inevitably, several chapters are devoted to the Mueller probe and the frustration that grew from Attorney General Bill Barr's efforts to interpret it and hide the unredacted original.
+Inevitably, several chapters are devoted to the Mueller probe and the frustration that grew from Barr's efforts to interpret it and hide the unredacted original.

 The chapters are grouped into sections that do not quite coincide with the four years of the term, in part because two of the five sections are devoted to the protracted struggles of 2020 — first with COVID and then with the results of the election.
 In both cases, Trump simply refused to accept the reality that confronted him — whether the lethality of the virus or the verdict of the voters.